About Town Meeting

 The Town Meeting is the legislative body for the Town of Wellesley.
-240 voting town meeting members are elected by precincts in the Annual Town Election on the first Tuesday of March every year.
-Each precinct has 33 or 36 members elected to three year staggered terms.
+240 voting town meeting members are elected by precincts in the Annual Town Election on the first Tuesday of March every year except in years in which there is a Presidential Primary Election.
+Each precinct has 30 members elected to three year staggered terms.

-The Annual Town Meeting begins on the last Monday in March and meets Monday and Tuesday nights until the business of the meeting is concluded.
+The Annual Town Meeting begins no earlier than the last Monday in March and meets Monday and Tuesday nights until the business of the meeting is concluded.
 The length of the town meeting is dependent on the number of articles on the Warrant and the complexity of the issues to be discussed.

 The Town Meeting takes action on the Articles list in the Warrant for the meeting.
-All town meetings, whether annual or special, are initiated by a Warrant issued by the Board of Selectmen.
+All town meetings, whether annual or special, are initiated by a Warrant issued by the Select Board.
 The Warrant is a list of items to be considered by the meeting.
-For the annual meeting, the Board of Selectmen generally opens the warrant in December and accepts articles proposed by boards, committees, or citizen petition for several weeks.
+For the annual meeting, the Select Board generally opens the warrant in December and accepts articles proposed by boards, committees, or citizen petition for several weeks.
 The dates of opening and closing of the warrant are announced in public meetings.
 The subject matter of the warrant articles are: committee reports, appropriations, amendments to zoning and town bylaws, acceptance of general laws, petitions for special legislation, and other matters requiring the authorization of Town Meeting.
-The Warrant is compiled by the Board of Selectmen and posted via this website.
+The Warrant is compiled by the Select Board and posted via this website.

 A citizen may sponsor a warrant article by filing a citizen's petition with the Town Clerk prior to the closing of the warrant.
-This petition must be signed by 10 voters and include a fair description of the subject matter the petitioner desires to put before the meeting.
+For an Annual Town Meeting, the petition must be signed by 10 voters.
+For a Special Town Meeting, the petition must be signed by 100 voters.
+It should include a fair description of the subject matter the petitioner desires to put before the meeting.
 Citizens who are interested in filing such petitions should contact the Town Clerk for additional information.